 You should also avoid clothing that’s too loose.
 “You don’t want to find yourself adjusting and moving things around during your practice.
 Avoid wearing a baggy shirt or sweater as it will end up irritating you by falling in your face during downward dog, which can also disrupt your breathing,” Young Riboldi says.

-Instead opt for fitted leggings (see our round-up of the best leggings for top recommendations), a comfortable sports bra, and a breathable sports top.
+Instead opt for fitted leggings (see our round-up of the best workout leggings for top recommendations), a comfortable sports bra, and a breathable sports top.
 You should also remove socks or shoes for your practice to give you a better grip on the mat.

 The brilliant thing about yoga is you don’t need much to get started but you will need a yoga mat, and finding a mat that supports your body while you move and stays securely on the floor is a must.

 We reviewed all the best yoga mats on the market, and highly rate the Lululemon Reversible Mat 3mm.
 Made of a natural rubber that offers ultimate support for joints, this yoga mat is slightly wider than some of the other options on the market—providing plenty of room for movement.
 It doesn't contain latex, which is great for those with allergies.
 The antimicrobial properties of the mat prevent mold and mildew build-up (but you should still learn how to clean a yoga mat properly).

 The best thick yoga mats are a great option for those who need a little extra cushioning to support and protect joints.
 We love the Gaiam Premium Mandala 6mm yoga mat for this.
 It’s a stylish and durable mat, offering lots of grip and stability.

 Yoga for beginners on YouTube